jwtc123/jwtc123/README.md

 <!-- Add your details -->

 I am __Justin Wong__, a recent Business & Data analytics graduate from the RISE by DigitalBCG Academy by Boston Consulting Group in Singapore.
-I have I have contributed as an AI product developer (R&D unit) and been AI consultant for top-notch clients in their AI journey.
-I am involved in comprehensive development, design & analysis of AI algorithms to build analytical solutions, while facilitating and leading data science teams.
+I have domain knowledge in trading Bond Futures, and more recently Cryptocurrencies.
+Even earlier in my career, I worked on hedge fund accounts, and private banking corporate trust accounts.
+I am now looking to pivot into the realm of data science to make the world a better place one small step at a time.

+Take a look at my recent projects...

 <!-- Add link to the sections -->
 <!-- [Experience](#experience) <br> -->